adhikasp/wincoala/README.md

 ------------------------------------------------------------------------------

 wincoala is [coala](https://github.com/coala/coala) GUI for Windows.
-This program was writen for my university class of *Praktikum Basis Data* (Object Oriented Programming Class).
+This program was writen for my university class of *Praktikum Pemrograman Berorientasi Objek* (Object Oriented Programming Class).

 ### Features